 Now let’s dive into how to craft an effective brand message.

 Focus On The Desired Brand Positioning

-It’s evident that the brand message gives rise to the brand positioning.
+It’s evident that the brand message gives rise to brand positioning.
 Hence, it is always advisable to focus on the desired positioning while crafting your brand message.